-Alex Paxton serves as program officer on the Water Foundation’s Healthy Communities team.
+Alex Paxton serves as program officer on the Water Foundation’s healthy communities team.
 In this capacity, she develops and implements grantmaking programs and strategies to build urban resilience, with a focus on Los Angeles.

-Prior to joining the Water Foundation, Alex worked for over a decade on local strategies for redevelopment, displacement mitigation, workforce development, and urban sustainability for a range of employers including LA Unified School District, then-LA City Councilmember Eric Garcetti, Mayors James Hahn and Antonio Villaraigosa, the LA City Community Redevelopment Agency, the LA Economic Development Corporation, and Estolano LeSar Perez Advisors.
+Prior to joining the Water Foundation, Alex worked for over a decade on local strategies for redevelopment, displacement mitigation, workforce development, and urban sustainability for a range of employers including Los Angeles Unified School District, then-LA City Councilmember Eric Garcetti, Mayors James Hahn and Antonio Villaraigosa, the LA City Community Redevelopment Agency, the Los Angeles Economic Development Corporation, and Estolano LeSar Perez Advisors.
 She also taught a course on Sustainable Urban Economies for the Masters Program in Urban Sustainability at Antioch University.
 Alex received a BA in American Studies, an MFA in Theater Management, and a law degree from Yale University, as well as an MS in Social Anthropology from University College London.